metamath/set.mm/README.md

 ## What databases are included in this collection?

-This is a collection of many databases.
-A "database" in Metamath parlance is a collection of one or more text files that define axioms, theorems, and their proofs.
-Since "set.mm" is by far
-the most actively maintained, you may want to look at it first even if you plan to eventually work on something else.
 The databases included and links to their generated displays, in (approximate) decreasing size, are: